jessicaparks/DNAmetabarcoding/README.md

 ```bash
 git clone https://github.com/jessicaparks/DNAmetabarcoding.git
 ```
 This will download the code to a directory named `DNAmetabarcoding`.
+For authentication, it will ask for your GitHub username and password.

 ## Quick Start
 Each of the following commands should be run from within the DNAmetabarcoding sub-directory.
 Before running any of these commands, you'll need to do the first step under [Setting up your environment on Henry2](#setting-up-your-environment-on-henry2) to install Conda.